AutodeskGames/stingray-docs/source/sdk_help/extend_content.md

 >	The path to a folder that contains the resources you want to make available to the editor.
 This path is relative to the location of your *.plugin* file.
 >
 >	Note that whatever folder path you specify here is mounted by the editor as if it were inside your project.
 Its contents will *override* the contents any folder that already exists with the same name inside the project, and any folder with the same name that has already been mounted by a previously loaded plug-in.
 (The other folders won't be deleted from disk, but their contents won't be visible to the project anymore.)
 Try to make sure your plug-in path will be unique.
-We recommend using as a prefix the unique name of your plug-in as set in your *.plugin* descriptor.
+We recommend using as a prefix the unique name of your plug-in, as set in your *.plugin* descriptor file.

 ## Resource extensions and resource packages